DARADIA:The Pain Clinic

 1. Sudden onset of severe headache.

-2. It is a new type headache that you have never felt before.
+2. It is a new type of headache that you have never felt before.

 3. Your headache is taking bad shape quickly.

-4. Headache is associated with other symptoms like projectile vomiting, visual problems, weakness of one or both sides of face/body, fever etc.
+4. Headache is associated with other symptoms like projectile vomiting, visual problems, weakness of one or both sides of the face/body, fever, etc.

-5. Your headache is increasing with forward bending.
+5. Your headache is increasing with bending forword.

-6. New kind of headache starting at older age.
+6. New kind of headache starting at an older age.

 With these symptoms CT-scan or MRI- scan is required.

-Migraine is commonest type of headache that needs a visit to a doctor.
-It is also the commonest cause of severe headache.
-Migraine headaches are different from other types of headaches and can be diagnosed by its characteristics.
-Family history of migraines, age when the first attack occurred, and frequency and duration of headaches will also help to determine whether an individual is suffering from migraines or not.
+Migraine is the commonest type of headache that needs a visit to a doctor.
+It is also the commonest cause of severe headaches.
+Migraine headaches are different from other types of headaches.
+It can be diagnosed by their characteristics.
+Some history will help to determine whether an individual is suffering from migraines or not.
+These are : family history of migraines, age when the first attack occurred, and frequency and duration of headaches

 Diagnosis of Migraine